acm-ndsu/Byte-le-2024/sphinx/byte_engine_docs/source/index.rst

 Jordan Goetze, Jacob Baumann, Ajay Brown, and Nick Hilger.
 It promotes working with others and developing critical thinking skills, while challenging competitors under a time limit.

+This revamped version of the engine was started by Jean Eckelberg, Ian King, Julia Motzko, and Gunnar Moody, with extra contributions as well.
+Thank you to everyone who took the time to work on this!

 This project provides the framework for developing games for Byte-le.
 The README document is attached to this page.
 Refer to that for additional info to what's here!